Hue shifts of colors

 Light to dark shades

-Oftentimes, hues shift up to ~10% between light and dark shades.
+At different brightness levels, sometimes a color’s hue needs to be tuned to make it feel the same.
+Often, hues shift up to ~10% between light and dark shades.
 The chart above shows how hues change as colors get darker.
 It uses the Tailwind CSS color palette.

 The table below sums up how many degrees each hue shifts.